Osaka's band scene has a heat all its own, different from Tokyo

 | Location | 7-11-37 Fukushima, Fukushima Ward, Osaka |

-A live house under the elevated highway in Fukushima.
-Creative space hosting diverse events.
-One station from Umeda with good access.
+A live house located under the elevated tracks in Fukushima Ward.
+It's a playful space hosting diverse events.
+Just one station from Umeda and with good access.

-As we discussed in How to Choose a Band Practice Studio, studio selection is fundamental to band activity.
-Osaka's major advantage is lower studio costs than Tokyo.
-Here are the main studio chains.
+As explained in How to Choose a Band Practice Studio, studio selection is the foundation of band activity.
+Osaka's major advantage is that studio rates are cheaper than Tokyo.
+Here's a guide to major studio chains.

 BASS ON TOP

-A popular studio chain centered in Osaka with multiple locations: Umeda, East Shinsaibashi, Tennoji, and more.
-The Umeda location pairs with live house Zeela, creating a seamless rehearsal-to-performance flow.
-Individual practice is available, charged per person.
+A popular studio chain centered in Osaka.
+Multiple locations including Umeda, East Shinsaibashi, and Tennoji branches.
+The Umeda location is co-located with live house Zeela, making the flow from rehearsal to performance seamless.
+Individual practice is also available, and studio costs are split per person.

 Studio 246

-A 24-hour chain spanning Osaka, Nagoya, Kobe, and Kyoto.
-Four Osaka locations: OSAKA (Umeda), NAMBA, JUSO (Juso), GEN (Tenroku).
-24-hour operation means you can practice late night or early morning.
-Weekday daytime and night rates offer extended time discounts.
-The Juso location has live house GABU attached.
+A 24-hour studio chain with locations in Osaka, Nagoya, Kobe, and Kyoto.
+Osaka has 4 locations: OSAKA (Umeda), NAMBA, JUSO (Juso), and GEN (Tenroku).
+Open 24 hours, so it accommodates late-night and early-morning practice.
+Weekday daytime and night-time slots offer extended-hour discounts.
+The Juso location also has live house GABU co-located.

 - Locations: OSAKA (Umeda) / NAMBA / JUSO (Juso) / GEN (Tenroku)